jrblevin/markdown-mode/README.md

 for the other style keybindings, the letter <kbd>d</kbd> coincides with the HTML tag `<del>`.

-For a more complete GitHub Flavored Markdown experience, consider adding README.md to your `auto-mode-alist`:

-    (add-to-list 'auto-mode-alist '("README\\.md\\'" . gfm-mode))

 For GFM preview can be powered by setting `markdown-command` to use [Docter][].
 This may also be configured to work with [Marked 2][] for `markdown-open-command`.